adin786/mot-data/README.md

 ### Box plot of vehicle age and mileage
 - There is a distinguishable difference in the distribution of mileage and age for test passes compared to test fails.
+- Suggests these 2 features will be useful in predictive modelling.

 ![Box plot of mileage](./images/boxplot_mileage.png)
 ![Box plot of age](./images/boxplot_age.png)